imagej/imagej.github.io/_pages/plugins/trackmate/trackers/trackmate-trackastra.md

 Please follow the instructions on the GitHub repository of Trackastra:
 [https://github.com/weigertlab/trackastra?tab=readme-ov-file#installation](https://github.com/weigertlab/trackastra?tab=readme-ov-file#installation)

+The integration needs at least the version 0.2.1 of Trackastra.

 Once done, let's test that it works.
 Supposing that you created a conda environment name `trackastra`, type the following in a terminal: